fxxkscript/hi/README.md

 This is a Chrome Extension for Baidu Web Hi, now it still have a lot of bugs.

+### Bugs
+1. after a long time, Notifications will disapear.

 ### How to use it?

 1. Load the extension.